-Napkins - I bought solid blue napkins and made Mario star napkin rings for them.
-I cut out strips of construction paper glued them into rings and glued on a star cut from yellow construction paper.
-I added eyes with a black marker.
+I bought solid blue napkins and made Mario star napkin rings for them.
+I cut out strips of construction paper glued them into rings.
+And I glued on a star cut from yellow construction paper.
+Then, I added eyes with a black marker.
 I rolled red forks inside the napkins.

 I made two Mario birthday party cakes, one for each birthday boy.

-I cut an oval shape out of a regular rectangle cake for Ben's cake.
+I cut an oval shape out of a regular rectangle cake for Ben’s cake.
 It slanted down on one side (honestly this was not on purpose but it worked out really well for me).
 I frosted the whole thing blue using a fork to poke it up to try to make it look wavy.
 I added a big piece of brown fondant to the higher side for the shore.
-In the middle I put a fondant Blooper and on the shore I put fondant baby Luigi, Peach, Bowser, and Mario.
-They each held a toothpick fishing pole with little fondant bobber attached.
+In the middle I put a fondant Blooper.
+And on the shore I put fondant baby Luigi, Peach, Bowser, and Mario.
+Finally, they each held a toothpick fishing pole with little fondant bobber attached.

 I hope you’ve enjoyed my Mario birthday party ideas.